 So what we do is splice the wire on pin 9 and hook it up to 12v!
 Any 12v source will work.

-The wire we’re after is the 3rd plug down, yellow wire with a black trace (stripe).
+The wire we’re after is the 3rd plug down from the top, yellow wire with a black trace (stripe).

 Problem solved, and no warning lights or compromised performance.